d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

 - The predictive mean $a_*$ is a linear combination of the training targets $\textbf{y}$, weighted by the kernel $k_{\theta}(x_*,X)[K_{\theta}(X,X)+\sigma^2I]^{-1}$.
 As we will see, the kernel (and its hyperparameters) thus plays a crucial role in the generalization properties of the model.
 - The predictive mean explicitly depends on the target values $\textbf{y}$ but the predictive variance does not.
 The predictive uncertainty instead grows as the test input $x_*$ moves away from the target locations $X$, as governed by the kernel function.
 However, uncertainty will implicitly depend on the values of the targets $\textbf{y}$ through the kernel hyperparameters $\theta$, which are learned from the data.
 - The marginal likelihood compartmentalizes into model fit and model complexity (log determinant) terms.
 The marginal likelihood tends to select for hyperparameters that provide the simplest fits that are still consistent with the data.
 - The key computational bottlenecks come from solving a linear system and computing a log determinant over an $n \times n$ symmetric positive definite matrix $K(X,X)$ for $n$ training points.
 Naively, these operations each incur $\mathcal{O}(n^3)$ computations, as well as $\mathcal{O}(n^2)$ storage for each entry of the kernel (covariance) matrix, often starting with a Cholesky decomposition.
-Historically, these bottlenecks have limited GPs to problems with fewer than about 10,000 training points, and have given GPs a reputation for ``being slow'' that has been inaccurate now for almost a decade.
+Historically, these bottlenecks have limited GPs to problems with fewer than about 10,000 training points, and have given GPs a reputation for being slow that has been inaccurate now for almost a decade.
 In advanced topics, we will discuss how GPs can be scaled to problems with millions of points.
 - For popular choices of kernel functions, $K(X,X)$ is often close to singular, which can cause numerical issues when performing Cholesky decompositions or other operations intended to solve linear systems.
 Fortunately, in regression we are often working with $K_{\theta}(X,X)+\sigma^2I$, such that the noise variance $\sigma^2$ gets added to the diagonal of $K(X,X)$, significantly improving its conditioning.
 If the noise variance is small, or we are doing noise free regression, it is common practice to add a small amount of "jitter" to the diagonal, on the order of $10^{-6}$, to improve conditioning.